-Sometimes, yes and I’m happy to fit these things, but people are often surprised to learn that, from a technical perspective, there is much more to this.
+In some cases, yes, and I’m happy to fit them, but people are often surprised to learn that there are usually many other considerations.

 Many of these topics are plagued by misinformation and pseudoscience.
 Certain “improvements” are not actually improvements at all, and in some cases are retrograde moves.
 No retailer selling cables will tell you this of course, even if they actually knew or understood why.

-I’m interested in getting your equipment sounding as good as it can, within your budget.
-I also like keeping equipment original where practical, because that retains value.
+I’m interested in getting customer equipment sounding as good as it can, within their budget.
+I also encourage keeping equipment original, because that retains value.
 People are drawn to fancy cables and connectors, but there are almost always lower-hanging fruit that should be knocked off first.
 My question is:

-In other words, if you came to me and said “Mike, I want you to spend two hours improving my amplifier,” I can tell you that those two hours would not be spent upgrading connectors.
-There would be a far better way in almost every case to spend those two hours and the improvements would be far more significant.
+In other words, if you came to me and said, “Mike, I want you to spend two hours improving my amplifier,” I can tell you that those two hours would not be spent upgrading connectors in most cases.
+There will generally be much better ways to spend those two hours, and the improvements from this informed work will be far more significant.

 Good Connections

 Much of what people think they know about connectors is wrong because it’s based on marketing rather than science, so let’s clarify a few things.
-Good connections are critically important, good connectors might help us get there, but there’s more to it.
+Good connections are critically important; good connectors might help us get there.

 For example, did you know the best connections are no connections at all?
 Failing that, hardwired connections are always better, in terms of sonics.
-One of the best ways to improve an amplifier for example is to hard-wire a really good power cable to it, or even signal cables.
+One of the best ways to improve an amplifier, for example, is to hard-wire a really good power cable to it.

 The best connector is NO CONNECTOR.
-I agree that this can be very inconvenient though, so we need to be practical.
+This can be inconvenient, though, so we need to be practical.

 But Mike, this is sacrilege!
 Everyone selling cables and who’s spent a fortune on cables tells me that fancy detachable cables are the way to go!

-I’m presenting well-understood and actually very basic science here.
-You don’t hear about it because it doesn’t suit the retail narrative and most people haven’t the slightest grasp of basic science, which is a shame.
+I’m presenting well-understood basic science here.
+It doesn’t suit the retail narrative, but don’t shoot the messenger for that.
 Connectors are convenient and sometimes essential.
-Just know that the fewer connections, the better.
+Just understand that the fewer connections, the better.

 Did you also know that the humble RCA connector is a really poor connector in terms of technical performance?
 There are many other connector types such as BNC, Camac, Cannon and others that perform measurably better.

-There are many possibilities that don’t make accessory manufacturers rich though and this feels good.
-Just ask if you’d like to learn more.
+There are many possibilities that don’t make accessory manufacturers rich.
+Get in touch if you’d like to learn more.

 Do Cables Make a Difference?